 - Go to the "Categories Menu".

-- Tap on the category "Temperature Control".
+- > Tap on the category "Temperature Control".

-Tap on the category "Start/Stop".
+- > Tap on the category "Start/Stop".

 - Tap on the dialog entry "Stop degassing".

-- Confirm your choice by tapping on "OK". \geq
+- Confirm your choice by tapping on "OK".

 - Read the note and confirm by tapping on "OK".
 Degassing stops immediately and the pump continues to run for approx. 30 seconds.
 Wait until the pump stops.

-- Connect a suitable drain hose (must be compatible with the thermal fluid) to the >Expansion vessel drain< [9] (if fitted) or >Drain< [8]. - Place the other end of the hose in a suitable container, which is compatible with the thermal fluid and the thermal fluid temperature. - Drain the >Expansion vessel< [18].
+- Connect a suitable drain hose (must be compatible with the thermal fluid) to the >Expansion vessel drain< [9] (if fitted) or >Drain< [8].

+- > Place the other end of the hose in a suitable container, which is compatible with the thermal fluid and the thermal fluid temperature. - Drain the >Expansion vessel< [18].
 To do so, open the >Expansion vessel drain valve< [5] by turning it counterclockwise (turn 90° left as far as it will go).
 Pay attention to the high temperature of the thermal fluid.
-On page 17 observe section "Proper disposal of resources and consumables". - Close the >Expansion vessel drain valve< [5] by turning it clockwise (turn 90° right as far as it will go). - Remove the drain hose and the container.
-On page 17 observe section "Proper disposal of resources and consumables". - Open the >Expansion vessel cap< [22] by hand. - Carefully pour original thermal fluid into the >Filling port< [17], using the filling accessories (funnel and/or beaker).
-The fill levels are displayed in the >Sight glass< [23] or >Level indicator/Level< [25].
+On page 17 observe Section "Proper disposal of resources and consumables". - > Close the >Expansion vessel drain valve< [5] by turning it clockwise (turn 90° right as far as it will go). - Remove the drain hose and the container.
+On page 17 observe Section "Proper disposal of resources and consumables". - > Open the >Expansion vessel cap< [22] by hand. - Carefully pour original thermal fluid into the >Filling port< [17], using the filling accessories (funnel and/or beaker).
+The fill level is displayed in the >Sight glass< [23].
 Do not mix different thermal fluids.
-Follow the instructions on page 17 observe section "Proper disposal of resources and consumables". - Close the >Expansion vessel cap< [22] by hand. - The de-gassing process is complete.
+Clean the filling accessories according to the instructions on page 17 in Section "Proper disposal of resources and consumables". - > Close the >Expansion vessel cap< [22] by hand. - The de-gassing process is complete.

-4.3.1.3 Draining externally closed applications
+4.4.1.3 Draining externally closed applications